Dare County Board of Commissioners

 The Dare County Board of Commissioners is the governing body of Dare County, North Carolina.
-It runs in the manner of a county commission.
+It operates like a county commission.
 It has seven seats held by elected officials called County Commissioners.
 The Commissioners are elected at large in countywide elections and serve four-year staggered terms.
 The Board elects a chairman and vice-chair for a one-year term at its organizational meeting in December.